ncpr1996/blogs_backup/cluf9u8u8000108lbba4meawp.md

 ### umask

-* Umask is a setting in Unix-like operating systems that determines the default permissions for newly created files and directories.
+* In operating systems like Unix, the Umask setting controls the default permissions for newly created files and directories.

-* Umask is represented using a numeric value, typically in octal format, which subtracts from the default permissions.
-For instance, a umask of `022` would remove write permission for group and others.
+* Umask is expressed as a number that deducts from the default permissions; this number is usually expressed in octal format.
+For example, removing write permission for the group and others would result in an umask of `022`.

-* By default, umask subtracts permissions from the maximum allowed permissions for files `666` and directories `777` , ensuring a level of security by default.
+* Umask ensures a level of protection by default by deducting rights for files `666` and directories `777` from the maximum allowed permissions.

-* Users can customize their umask setting to control the default permissions for their files and directories based on their preferences and security requirements.
+* In order to manage the default permissions for their files and directories according to their preferences and security needs, users can adjust the umask parameter.

 * Here is a common umask settings,